 STEP 2: Accepting your Offer and Payment of fees

-In order to accept the offer of place it is necessary to complete Sections 2, 3 & 4 of the Acceptance of Offer form and pay the fees due, as indicated in the Letter of Offer.
+In order to accept the offer of place it is necessary to complete all sections in your Letter of Offer and pay the fees due, as indicated in the Letter of Offer.
 This will include tuition fees plus the Overseas Student Health Cover charge (applicable to international students).

 Payment of the amount due should be made in Australian dollars.

 At Edith Cowan College we use Western Union GlobalPay for Students to make it easier for you to pay your international tuition fee payment.
 You can pay from your bank account with a telegraphic transfer or use a credit card.